 Herpes Zoster (Shingles)

-Shingrix is a new to the NZ market non-live adjuvanted recombinant protein subunit vaccine.
-Shingrix vaccine is indicated for the prevention of herpes zoster (shingles) and postherpetic neuralgia in individuals 50 years of age and older and can be administered unfunded, by a pharmacist vaccinator in this instance.
+Shingrix is a non-live adjuvanted recombinant protein subunit vaccine.
+Shingrix vaccine is indicated for the prevention of herpes zoster (shingles) in individuals 50 years of age and older and in adults aged 18 years and older who are at increased risk of herpes zoster.
+Funded and unfunded Shingrix can be given by a pharmacist vaccinator to consumers aged 50 years and older, a prescription is required if administering to those aged 18-49 years of age.

 When planning a vaccine delivery service, the pharmacist needs to consider vaccine storage, staff training, the physical requirements regarding consultation and waiting space, and emergency and vaccine equipment.